-If there’s one thing I get asked a lot – apart from ‘why did Polly have Doctor Who’s hat on at the end of The Underwater Menace‘, ‘what’s the music at the start of Looks Unfamiliar called?’, and random posers pulled from Richard Herring’s Emergency Questions book by Tinder dates – it’s ‘what podcasts can you recommend to me?’.
+If there’s one thing I get asked a lot – apart from ‘why did Polly have Doctor Who’s hat on at the end of The Underwater Menace‘, ‘what’s the music at the start of Looks Unfamiliar called?’, and random posers pulled from Richard Herring’s Emergency Questions book – it’s ‘what podcasts can you recommend to me?’.
 Whether it’s someone at the gym wondering what’s so good that it’s making you smirk on the treadmill so much, or friends who’ve run out of things to listen to while doing the ironing, it’s a question that seems to come up quite a lot, and given that there are quite a few that I’d like to help spread the word about, I’ve decided to put together a list of some of my favourites with handy links, which you are all to download and listen to at once.
-As long as you remember to download and listen to Looks Unfamiliar first, of course.
+As long as you remember to download and listen to Looks Unfamiliar and It’s Good, Except It Sucks first, of course.

 Don’t Let’s Chart